letaprodoit/lapdi-facepile/README.txt

 == Description ==

-The Software People's (TSP) Facepile plugin allows you to add WordPress users photo icons to your blog's website in grid format.
+Let A Pro Do IT!'s (LAPDI) Facepile plugin allows you to add WordPress users photo icons to your blog's website in grid format.

 = Shortcodes =